ENVIS Centre, Ministry of Environment & Forest, Govt. of India

 f) Chlorofluorocarbons (CFCs)

-Secondary Pollutants Include
+Secondary Pollutants Include:

 Particulates created from gaseous primary pollutants are called secondary pollutants.
 Smog is a kind of secondary air pollution.
 Smog results from large amounts of coal burning in an area caused by a mixture of smoke and sulfur dioxide.
 Smog also comes from vehicular and industrial emissions that are acted on in the atmosphere by ultraviolet light from the sun to form secondary pollutants that also combine with the primary emissions to form photochemical smog.

-a) Ground level ozone (O3
+b) Ground level ozone (O3

-Air Pollution in Tamil Nadu Scenario
+Air Pollution in Tamil Nadu Scenario:

 Air quality is being monitored by the Tamil Nadu Pollution Control Board (TNPCB) to assess the concentration of air pollutants arising out of emissions from industries as well as increasing vehicular population.
 In Chennai alone, ambient air quality is being monitored at three locations under National Air Quality Monitoring Programme (NAMP) and at five locations under Chennai Ambient Air Quality Monitoring Programme (CAAQM).
 Apart from Chennai, monitoring of ambient air quality is carried out at Thoothukudi, Coimbatore, Madurai, Salem and Tiruchirapalli.
 Besides, six continuous ambient air quality monitoring stations are established at Cuddalore, Tuticorin, Ranipet, Manali-Chennai, Tamil Nadu Scenario.
 Royapuram- Chennai, Kottivakkam - Chennai to evaluate the levels of pollution.
 There has been a rapid increase in the number of vehicles, as a result of urbanization, economic growth and easy availability of finance.
 Apart from new vehicles, old vehicles also exist often with outdated technology and nonobservance of emission norms.
 The quality of fuel supplied has also compounded the problem of vehicular pollution.
 The Board is monitoring vehicular emission since 1992.
 In Chennai city, three vehicular monitoring stations located at Alandur, Ambattur and Vyasarpadi for monitoring of the vehicular emission from goods and transport vehicles on a continuous basis.
 In addition to this, vehicular emission is being monitored at Dindigul, Palani, Ooty, Chengalpattu and Katteri.